LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

 ..
 Note::

-   In this example we have also exposed the ``getx`` and ``setx`` methods to be bound in pybind11.
+   In this second example we have also exposed the ``getx`` and ``setx`` methods to be bound in pybind11.
 If this is not desired, we can decorate these methods with ``@PYB11ignore``, allowing these methods to be used in the :py:func:`property` definition while preventing them from being directly exposed themselves.

 .. _dynamic-attributes: